syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Events.md

 {% endtabs %}

-## Perform an action while tapping the center button
+## Perform an action while tapping the center back button

-You can perform an action when tapping the center button of the radial menu.
+You can perform an action when tapping the center back button of the radial menu.
 The [`CenterButtonBackTapped`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRadialMenu.XForms~Syncfusion.SfRadialMenu.XForms.SfRadialMenu~CenterButtonBackTapped_EV.html) event occurs when tapping the center button of the radial menu.

 {% tabs %}